mu-tsu-mi/wordle/README.md

 * Keys colour on the keyboard also change.
 In this way,  I will know which one I need to continue guessing to reveal the answer.

-* I will get 5 points per game when answered correctly.
-Score board will be updated and I can collect the words I answered correctly in my word-bank (additional feature: along with an animal sticker) in a grid box.
+* Score board will be updated and I can collect the words I answered correctly in my word-bank and an animal sticker per win.

 ## Roadmap
 Basic feature - Make the game work
- - Instructions, Main, Score board, updating player's letter choice, Win screen, Lose screen Add real-word-verification feature
-Add animal sticker table
+ - Instructions, Main, Score board, updating player's letter choice, Win screen, Lose screen Add animal sticker table

+## Future Enhancement Feature to Consider
+Add real-word-verification feature

 ## TODO
 -[ ] HTML
 -[ ] CSS
+-[ ] JavaScript